Adding custom fonts on Squarespace

 Step 3

-Within the first set of quotation marks (after “font-family:”) enter the name your font.
+Within the first set of quotation marks (after “font-family:”) enter the name or your font.
 For this example, font-family will be ‘AGRANDIR‘.

 Next, click between the second set of quotation marks with “Font_URL“, delete the Font_URL, and then click on the file you uploaded as you should have something like what is shown below.